quicwg/load-balancers/draft-duke-quic-load-balancers.md

    The token field echoes the token field from the acknowledged packet.

-   Upon receipt of a Fail Payload, Load Balancers can either send a QUIC-LB payload the server supports, or remove the server from the server pool.
+   Upon receipt of a Fail Payload, Load Balancers MUST either send a QUIC-LB payload the server supports, or remove the server from the server pool.